PranayKr/Deep_Reinforcement_Learning_Projects/README.md

          Windows (32-bit): https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86.zip
          Windows (64-bit): https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86_64.zip

-         Place the downloaded file in the p1_navigation/ folder in the DRLND GitHub repository, and unzip (or decompress) the file.
+         Place the downloaded file in the p1_navigation/ as well as python/ folder in the DRLND GitHub repository, and unzip (or decompress) the file.

       b) (For Windows users) Check out this link for getting help in determining if system is running a 32-bit version or 64-bit